KJKan/mcfarland/Tutorial.md

 - none of the cognitive ability measures are unidimensional
 - *g* has direct indicators
      - this goes against *g* theory (Jensen, 1998), in which it is stated *g* itself is not a cognitive ability itself.

+See also Hood (2008) on the interpretation of the bifactor model.

 ![](https://raw.githubusercontent.com/KJKan/mcfarland/master/BifactorModel.jpg)